Melon-Bread/RetroUFO/README.md

 ### Usage-CLI

-Just run the script with _Python 3_:
+Just run the script from the terminal:

 ```bash
 RetroUFO